PredictImmune's Investors & Partners

 Parkwalk Opportunities Fund

-The Parkwalk Opportunities Fund seeks to generate multiple returns by investing across a portfolio of companies whose proprietary IP or know-how originated from UK R&D intensive institutions and Universities.
-Parkwalk’s current portfolio consists of over 75 companies, which have raised in excess of £600m of funding between them since 2010 and over 600 patents protect their technology and processes.
+The Parkwalk Opportunities Fund seeks to generate multiple returns by investing across a portfolio of companies whose proprietary IP or know-how originated from UK R&D-intensive institutions and Universities.
+Parkwalk’s current portfolio consists of over 75 companies, which have raised in excess of £600m of funding between them since 2010.
+Over 600 patents protect their technology and processes.

-Wren is an angel investor in science, engineering and software, founded in 2011 with a portfolio of investments in 29 companies so far.
+Wren is an angel investor in science, engineering and software, founded in 2011.
+It has a portfolio of investments in 29 companies so far.
 Wren is well known in the early stage investment community and has co-invested with a wide range of both angel and institutional investors.

 Wellcome exists to improve health for everyone by helping great ideas to thrive.
-They are a global charitable foundation, both politically and financially independent.
-They support scientists and researchers, take on big problems, fuel imaginations, and sparks debate.
+It is a global charitable foundation, both politically and financially independent.
+It supports scientists and researchers take on big problems, fuel imagination, and spark debate.

-PredictImmune values collaborative partnering to realise its vision to provide innovative diagnostic and prognostic solutions to physicians and patients in the area of immune-mediated diseases.
+PredictImmune values collaborative partnering to realise its vision of providing innovative diagnostic and prognostic solutions to physicians and patients in the area of immune-mediated diseases.
 Our collaborative network in inflammatory bowel diseases currently includes international clinical experts, leading academic researchers and several international diagnostic product supply chain organisations.

 We are collaborating with Cambridge University Hospital NHS Foundation Trust and Cambridge University, as co-sponsors of a prospective clinical trial using our prognostic test, entitled Predicting Outcomes for Crohn’s disease using a Molecular Biomarker, “PROFILE”.
 The study is supported by an investment in PredictImmune from the Wellcome Trust.

-We are seeking to expand clinical experience using our IBD prognostic test to evaluate its use in guiding treatment using a range of biological immunomodulatory drugs.
-This will include established biologics such as anti-TNF monoclonal antibodies, more recently licensed medicines and candidate drugs in clinical development.
+We seek to expand clinical experience using our IBD prognostic test to evaluate its use in guiding treatment using a range of biological immunomodulatory drugs.
+This will include established biologics such as anti-TNF monoclonal antibodies, more recently licensed medicines, and candidate drugs in clinical development.